Skip to contents

 1. What is the numerical range available?

-2. Filter the variable to the range you a) wish to keep, or b) wish to exclude
+2. Filter the variable to the range you wish to keep either implicitly or explicitly

 3. Confirm the results